Disclaimer

 Hybrid Data Warehousing

-Hybrid Data Warehousing blends the best of both worlds: the structure and governance of traditional data warehouses with the flexibility and scale of data lakes.
-Instead of choosing between a rigid schema-on-write DWH and a freeform schema-on-read Data Lake, Hybrid Data Warehousing allows organizations to use both—in tandem and with purpose.
+Hybrid Data Warehousing blends the best of two worlds: the structure and governance of traditional data warehouses with the flexibility and scale of data lakes.
+Instead of choosing between a rigid schema-on-write DWH and a freeform schema-on-read Data Lake, Hybrid Data Warehousing allows organizations to use both.

 In this architecture, data flows through a layered pipeline that can land in a Data Lake and/or a Data Warehouse, depending on business needs.
-It enables organizations to serve both business analysts using SQL tools and data scientists leveraging raw, semi-structured datasets for advanced use cases like ML or Gen AI.
+It enables organizations to serve both business analysts using SQL tools and data scientists using Python 🐍 (or other languages) to leverage raw/semi-structured datasets for advanced use cases like ML/Gen AI.

-Why it emerged ?
+Why did it emerge ?
 When Data Lakes first emerged, many predicted the death 💀 of Data Warehouses.
-The promise was simple: ingest all types of data cheaply and flexibly.
+The promise was simple: we can now ingest all types of data cheaply and flexibly.
 But the reality hit quickly.
 The “put everything in Data Lake” mindset didn’t work.
 Without proper metadata, governance, or schema enforcement, many Data Lakes became unmanageable swamps 🐸, making BI nearly impossible.
 Meanwhile, Data Warehouses struggled to handle modern data challenges like real-time streams and semi-structured formats.
-That’s where Hybrid Data Warehousing stepped in 🚀, offering the best of both worlds.
+That’s where Hybrid Data Warehousing stepped in 🚀, trying to offer the best of both worlds.

 Key Characteristics